absolute18/Proiect1/README.md

 # This is a website for presentation or a blog

 ### I used HTML, CSS3, SASS and JS.
-I was also using NPM, GULP for convert SASS to CSS and function to update bootstrap file or another file.
+I was also using NPM, GULP for convert SASS to CSS and function to update bootstrap file or other files.
 For responsive I used bootstrap.

 ## Here is a link (http://firstproject.great-site.net/)